List of songs recorded by Olivia Rodrigo

 Rodrigo performing with a purple guitar, an instrument frequently used in Rodrigo's music.

-American singer Olivia Rodrigo has recorded songs for two studio albums.
+American singer-songwriter Olivia Rodrigo has recorded songs for three studio albums.
 She became interested in music from a young age, taking vocal lessons in kindergarten and singing classes at age six.
 In 2016, Rodrigo and Madison Hu, who co-starred in the television series Bizaardvark, recorded four original songs for its soundtrack EP.
 Three years later, she starred in High School Musical: The Musical: The Series.
 She contributed several songs to its soundtracks, including the solo-written "All I Want" (2019), "The Rose Song" (2021), and a cover of Joni Mitchell's "River".

 In early 2020, Rodrigo began meeting with record labels and subsequently signed with Geffen Records and Interscope Records, intending to release her debut EP in 2021.
 She wrote material with American producer Dan Nigro, including the song "Drivers License", which was released as her debut single in January 2021 and experienced commercial success.
 Nigro produced all eleven tracks on Rodrigo's debut studio album, Sour (2021), a pop, pop-punk, alternative-pop, and bedroom-pop album.
 They continued working together on her second studio album, Guts (2023), which features twelve tracks.
 It was preceded by the pop-rock single "Vampire" (2023).
 The album was conceived when Rodrigo was 19 years old, a year she described as "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
 In November, Rodrigo released the song "Can't Catch Me Now" (2023) for The Hunger Games: The Ballad of Songbirds & Snakes.

+Rodrigo's third studio album, You Seem Pretty Sad for a Girl So in Love (2026), also featured Nigro as her primary collaborator with songwriting contributions by Amy Allen, among others.
+The indie and pop album was preceded by the synth-pop single "Drop Dead" and the indie rock and pop track "The Cure".

 Released songs

 Rodrigo's songs "1 Step Forward, 3 Steps Back" and "Deja Vu" interpolate Taylor Swift.

 Rodrigo has recorded several songs as duets with Joshua Bassett for film soundtracks.

+Amy Allen served as a co-writer on "Pretty Isn't Pretty" and several songs on You Seem Pretty Sad for a Girl So in Love.

+Rodrigo and Robert Smith have collaborated multiple times.

 Rodrigo covered "River", written by Joni Mitchell.

 Rodrigo recorded "Wondering" as a duet with Julia Lester.